Queen Ingyeong: Biography

-The future queen was born on 25 October 1661 during the reign of King Hyeonjong.
-Her name was Kim Ok-hye (김옥혜, 金玉惠).
+The future queen was born on 25 October 1661 during the reign of King Hyeonjong as the eldest daughter and middle child within her siblings.
+She was given the names, and was known as Kim Ok-hye (김옥혜; 金玉惠) or Kim Jin-ok (김진옥; 金盡玉).

 Her father was Kim Man-gi and her mother was member of the Cheongju Han clan.
-Kim Jang-saeng is her great-great grandfather and Kim Jib is her great-granduncle through her father.
-She is also a first cousin thrice removed of Queen Inseon as well as a first cousin once removed of Queen Hyosun.
+Kim Jang-saeng was her great-great grandfather and Kim Jib was her great-granduncle through her father.
+She was a second cousin twice removed of Queen Inseon as well as a second cousin once removed of Queen Hyosun.

-She was married at the age of 10 to Hyeonjong's only son, Crown Prince Myeongbo, entitling her as crown princess consort (왕세자빈, wangsejabin).
+She was married at the age of 9 to Hyeonjong's only son, Crown Prince Myeongbo, entitling her as crown princess consort (왕세자빈, wangsejabin).
+With her husband, they were also 4th cousins as they shared King Seonjo as their great-great-great-grandfather.
 In 1674, her husband ascended to the throne as the 19th Joseon monarch (temple name: Sukjong) and she became queen consort.

 In 1677, she gave birth to a daughter who eventually died a year later on 13 March 1678.
 In 1679, the Queen gave birth to another daughter but she died prematurely a day later.
 In the summer of 1680, she had been pregnant, but due to an incident she had a miscarriage.